Food Help > Free Summer Food

 Is my child eligible?

 Eligibility for SUN Bucks is based primarily on participation in public assistance programs like SNAP, TANF, or free school meals.
 Families can also qualify based on household income.
-There is no citizenship requirement, and SUN Bucks is not considered under the public charge rule.
+There is no citizenship requirement, and SUN Bucks is not considered for public charge determinations.

-Most eligible families will be automatically certified for SUN Bucks and do not need to submit an application.
+There are multiple ways to qualify for SUN Bucks.
+Most eligible families will be automatically enrolled and do not need to submit a SUN Bucks application.

-Use our screening tool below to see if your child is eligible and learn whether you need to submit an application.
+Use our screening tool below to learn whether you need to submit a SUN Bucks application.

 -